Alexei Mordashov: Early career

-In 1988 he joined Cherepovetskiy Metallurgical Plant after graduation from Leningrad Engineering-Economical Institut as an economist.
+In 1988 Mordashov joined 'Cherepovetskiy Metallurgical Plant' after graduation from Leningrad Engineering-Economical Institut as an economist.
+In December 1991, the Soviet Union dissolved.

 By 1992 he became finance director, shortly before the company was privatised.
 When the plant's elderly director instructed him to acquire shares to keep them out of the hands of an outsider, he formed two investment funds and, by buying up workers' shares, built a major stake in the factory.

 In 1996 he was appointed as CEO of the company.
 He went on to build a conglomerate, Severstal, acquiring steel, coal and mining companies.

 Investments

+In 2000, Putin came to power.

 In 2003, Mordashov became a co-owner of Rossiya Bank.

-In 2004, Mordashov started investing in US steel companies, purchasing companies in Dearborn, MI and Columbus, MS. The acquisition included the Rouge Plant in Dearborn.
+In 2004, Mordashov started investing in US steel companies, purchasing companies in Dearborn, MI and Columbus, Mississippi.
+The acquisition included the Rouge Plant in Dearborn.

 He received a loan from the United States Department of Energy to renovate and refurbish the manufacturing plants in Dearborn.

 The value of the loan, over $370 million, was revoked in 2012, after growing political tensions between the US and Russia.

 Between 2004 and 2014, Mordashov and Severstal invested up to $3 billion in both the Dearborn and Columbus plants.

 In 2011 he sold a number of US assets in Ohio, Maryland and West Virginia to the Renco Group, owned by industrialist Ira Rennert.
 By 2014 all of Severstal's US investments had been sold for a total of $2.3 billion.

 His company Severstal planned a multibillion-dollar project in joint venture with POSCO in eastern India.
 After ten years of not getting environmental and land clearances, his company opted out in 2008.